richardkorneisel/image-organizer/README.md

-# Name - pokemon-and-picture-organizer-project-2-1st-full-stack-app
+# Name - image-organizer

-pokemon-and-picture-organizer-project-2-1st-full-stack-app is a project to create am appliation that
+image-organizer is a project to create an appliation that

     - is built by me, using Node.js, Postgres, Express and EJS
     - adheres to the MVC file structure: Models, Views, Controllers